Mermade/widdershins/docs/ConvertingFilesBasicJS.md

 # Converting an OpenAPI/Swagger file to Markdown with the Widdershins JavaScript interface

 Using Widdershins in a JavaScript program gives you control over the full range of options.
-To use Widdershins from the CIU, see [Converting an OpenAPI/Swagger file to Markdown with the Widdershins CLI](ConvertingFilesBasicCLI.md).
+To use Widdershins from the CLI, see [Converting an OpenAPI/Swagger file to Markdown with the Widdershins CLI](ConvertingFilesBasicCLI.md).

 ## Prerequisites